wp-plugins/unique-headers/readme.txt

 = Features =
 The <a href="https://geek.hellyer.kiwi/products/unique-headers/">Unique Headers Plugin</a> adds a custom header image box to the post/page edit screen.
 You can use this to upload a unique header image for that post, or use another image from your WordPress media library.
 When you view that page on the front-end of your site, the default header image for your site will be replaced by the unique header you selected.

-To use this functionality with categories or tags, you will also need to install the excellent <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>.
+This functionality also works with categories and tags.

 = Requirements =
 You must use a theme which utilizes the built-in custom header functionality of WordPress.
 If your theme implement it's own header functionality, then this plugin will not work with it.
+Custom headers on tags and categories only works with WordPress 4.4 or newer.

 = Language support =
 The plugin includes translations for the following languages: